The disconnect dilemma

 The more I dug in, the more I saw that people’s behaviors are shaped by a complex tangle of infrastructure, habit, social norms, emotional connection, and personal capacity.
 Even well-intentioned people tune out when they feel uncertain, unsupported, or just plain caught up in the challenges of everyday life.
 Even good systems fail when they don’t align with how people actually live.

 This kind of nuance keeps showing up in sustainability work.
-Embracing the nuance is part of what makes design so valuable in this space.
+Embracing the nuance is part of what makes design so valuable

 This project reminded me that sustainable behavior is messy, emotional, and deeply human.
 And if we want to protect the wild spaces we love, we have to stay open, curious, and keep human nuance at the center.